Attention-based Encoder-Decoder Network for End-to-End Neural Speaker Diarization with Target Speaker Attractor: Results and Analysis

 \subsection{Analysis of Non-Speech, Single-speaker Speech and Overlap Speech Prediction}

 As mentioned in section \ref{ssec:decoding}, we first predict the non-speech, single-speaker speech, and overlap speech area for an input utterance and then use the single-speaker speech area as the prior knowledge to do the iterative decoding.
 This section presents an evaluation of our proposed system on these three types of predictions, as shown in Table \ref{table:silence_spk_overlap}.
 Here, we will treat each type of prediction independently, without considering the potential conflicts between different types of predictions.
 The simulation dataset yields accurate area predictions for all three types of speech, with false alarm and miss rates below 10\%.
-However, for the \textsc{CallHome} dataset, our system fails to accurately predict the non-speech and overlap speech areas.
-Further analysis of the dataset reveals that \textsc{CallHome} has a much smaller proportion of non-speech and overlap speech compared to the simulation dataset.
-To better understand the error types, we compute the percentage of each type of error relative to the recording duration and present the results in the lower section of Table \ref{table:silence_spk_overlap}.
-From the results, we find that our proposed system can also accurately predict all three types of speech.
-However, the small proportion of non-speech and overlap areas of \textsc{CallHome} lead to higher false alarm and miss rates.
+However, the system performs worse on some evaluation metrics for the \textsc{CallHome} dataset.
+We believe that the reason for this outcome is the significant mismatch in single-speaker and overlap proportions between the simulation dataset and the real \textsc{CallHome} dataset.
+The statistics in \cite{horiguchi2022encoder} indicate that in the simulation dataset, the proportions of different speech types are relatively balanced.
+However, in the real \textsc{CallHome} dataset, single-speaker speech accounts for the majority of the audio, with low proportions of both overlap and single-speaker speech.